Bickarstom History, Family Crest & Coats of Arms

 Early Notables of the Bickarstom family (pre 1700)

 Another 38 words (3 lines of text) are included under the topic Early Bickarstom Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Bickarstom family to Ireland
+Migration of the Bickarstom family

 At this time, the shores of the New World beckoned many English families that felt that the social climate in England was oppressive and lacked opportunity for change.
 Thousands left England at great expense in ships that were overcrowded and full of disease.
 A great portion of these settlers never survived the journey and even a greater number arrived sick, starving, and without a penny.
 The survivors, however, were often greeted with greater opportunity than they could have experienced back home.
 These English settlers made significant contributions to those colonies that would eventually become the United States and Canada.
-An examination of early immigration records and passenger ship lists revealed that people bearing the name Bickarstom arrived in North America very early: Joan Bickerton who settled in Barbados in 1675; George Bickerton settled in Pennsylvania in 1772; John in Philadelphia in 1773; Thomas settled in New England
+An examination of early immigration records and passenger ship lists revealed that people bearing the name Bickarstom arrived in North America very early: Joan Bickerton who settled in Barbados in 1675; George Bickerton settled in Pennsylvania in 1772; John in Philadelphia in 1773; Thomas settled in New England in 1753..

 Related Stories +